y-l-g/cadsock/readme.md

 # FrankenPHP Realtime Project

-This project implements a WebSocket broadcast service, architected around two distinct Go components: a Caddy module for connection management and a PHP extension to interface with the application code.
+A channel-based WebSocket broadcast service built with a Go Caddy module and a Go PHP extension.

-## Technical Architecture
+## Architecture

+The system uses a "Hub and Spoke" architecture for managing connections and messages, ensuring concurrency safety and performance.

+-   **Hub (`handler/hub.go`):** The central component.
+It runs in a single goroutine and manages all state (channels, client subscriptions) via Go channels, avoiding the need for complex mutex locking in the core logic.
+-   **Client (`handler/hub.go`):** A wrapper for each `*websocket.Conn`.
+Each client runs two dedicated goroutines (`readPump`, `writePump`) to handle I/O, respecting the one-reader/one-writer concurrency model of `gorilla/websocket`.
--   **Caddy Module (`handler`)**: An HTTP handler that intercepts requests on `/ws`, upgrades them to WebSocket connections using the `github.com/gorilla/websocket` library, and maintains them in a shared pool.
+-   **Caddy Module (`handler/handler.go`):** The HTTP entry point.
+It upgrades HTTP requests to WebSocket connections and registers new `Client` instances with the `Hub`.
--   **PHP Extension (`broadcast`)**: Exposes a native `broadcast(string)` function to the PHP environment.
-This function acts as a Foreign Function Interface (FFI) bridge to trigger a message broadcast to the WebSocket client pool managed by the Caddy module.
--   **Application (`app`)**: Contains the `Caddyfile`, a JavaScript WebSocket client (`index.php`), and the dispatch script (`send.php`).
+-   **PHP Extension (`broadcast/broadcast.go`):** An FFI bridge that exposes a native `broadcast()` function to PHP.
+It sends messages into the `Hub`'s broadcast channel for distribution.

 ## Project Structure